Azure Data Engineer Associate Certification C ...

 In our Hadoop Tutorial Series, we will now learn how to create an Apache Pig script.
 Apache Pig scripts are used to execute a set of Apache Pig commands collectively.
 This helps in reducing the time and effort invested in writing and executing each command manually while doing this in Pig programming.
+It is also an integral part of the Hadoop course curriculum.
 This blog is a step by step guide to help you create your first Apache Pig script.

 Local Mode: In ‘local mode’, you can execute the pig script in local file system.
 In this case, you don’t need to store the data in Hadoop HDFS file system, instead you can work with the data stored in local file system itself.